 Despite the years that have passed, we continue this tradition of using our unique raising agent.
 Levain is the most natural way to raise dough and does not require any added sugar.
 It brings acidity to the dough that enables conservation without using preservatives. “

-We had family visiting this weekend and Avery got to meet both of her Nannies (grandmothers).
+We had family visiting this weekend so Avery got to meet both of her Nannies (grandmothers).
 Of course, they are both besotted with her and spent as much time cuddling her as they could.
 She is already growing up so quickly and she will change again so much by the time they next see her, so we made the most of every second.
 We didn’t want to spend too much time in the kitchen, so French toast was the way to go.
 Filling, tasty and a crowd pleaser!

 We put out a plate of the croissants too and they didn’t last very long.
 They are really soft and buttery and make a nice quick and easy breakfast with some homemade jam.